YemreAybey/interview-todo/README.md

 ## Backend

 For the backend, I have used nodeJS and expressJS.
-You can see our node-api [on this link](https://github.com/YemreAybey/todo-api)
+You can see the node-api [on this link](https://github.com/YemreAybey/todo-api)

 ## Built With